Harley

 Who is your veterinarian?: VCA Aspenwood

-What do you feed your pet?: Blue Buffalo Healthy Weight
+What do you feed your pet, and does he/she have any feeding quirks or preferences?: Blue Buffalo Healthy Weight

 Would you consider a long distance adoption?: